semlanik/qtprotobuf/README.md

 *EXTRA_NAMESPACE <namespace>* - Wraps the generated code with the specified namespace.
 (EXPERIMETAL)

-#### qtprotobuf_link_target
+#### _qt_internal_link_protobuf_objects

-qtprotobuf_link_target is cmake helper function that links generated protobuf target to your binary.
+_qt_internal_link_protobuf_objects is cmake helper function that links generated protobuf target to your binary.
 It's useful when you try to link generated target to shared library or/and to executable that doesn't utilize all protobuf generated classes directly from C++ code, but requires them from QML.

 ***Parameters:***